Type 1 Diabetes Research

 Identify At Risk | T1D Prevention

-Precipitating events leading to development of Type 1 diabetes may occur very early.
+Although type 1 diabetes can be diagnosed at any age, it is one of the most common chronic diseases of childhood.
+Estimated to account for 5 percent of total diagnosed cases, type 1 diabetes results from the body’s failure to produce enough insulin as a result of a destructive process of the insulin-producing beta (β) cells in the pancreas.
+Precipitating events leading to development of type 1 diabetes may occur very early.
 Previous studies, including several emanating from the University of Florida, have demonstrated that individuals with this disease display a number of immunological abnormalities.
-The contribution of specific genes to this process, as well as an understanding of interactions between specialized cells and molecules of the innate and adaptive immune systems that lead to Type 1 diabetes, however, remains unclear.
+The contribution of specific genes to this process, as well as an understanding of interactions between specialized cells and molecules of the innate and adaptive immune systems that lead to type 1 diabetes, however, remains unclear.

 - Immune Function- Todd Brusko, Mark Atkinson, Patrick Rowe